Monday, May 27, 2013

 has been established by the communities with 440 families as members in 1996.

-poly-culture farming and selling tea as Mineral Springs Tea in the
+farming and selling tea as Mineral Springs Tea in the international fair trade

-2 members of DLR Prerna are accredited organic certifying inspectors with
+A member of DLR Prerna are accredited organic certifying inspectors with Institute

 DLR Prerna has conducted and been part of researches with specific references